-Richard Mayer is a psychologist that has been studying the link between learning and multimedia exposure for decades.
-“It is better,” he says, “to present information in words, pictures, and video.”
+There are several reasons to embed a video in PowerPoint.
+Richard Mayer, a psychologist that has been studying the link between learning and multimedia exposure for decades, says that “it is better to present information in words, pictures, and video.”

-Mayer’s research found the audience is more likely to recall data for more time and more accurately in multisensory environments.
+Moreover, Mayer’s research found an audience is more likely to recall data for a longer time and more accurately in multisensory environments.
 So, creating text-only slides makes it more likely that your clients, colleagues, or boss will forget what you said in just a few minutes.
 In contrast, mixing text with videos can raise the chances of positively influencing your team or prospects.

 Whether you are using the app on your desktop or the web version, you can embed videos into your PowerPoint presentations with our three-step tutorial.